NFL owners table plan to reward minority hiring

 Looking to increase diversity in the ranks of head coaches and general

-managers, the resolution had proposed allow teams to move up 10 places in the
+managers, the resolution had proposed allowing teams to move up 10 places in

-third round of the draft ahead of the second year under a newly hired minority
+the third round of the draft ahead of the second year under a newly hired

-GM.
-For newly hired head coaches of color, teams would get a six-place jump in
+minority GM.
+For newly hired minority head coaches, teams would get a

 Should a team hire a minority head coach and GM in the same year, the rise